Accused sex trafficker Jeffrey Epstein commits suicide: media reports | DW | 10.08.2019

 Epstein had been found in his cell in late June with marks on his neck due to an apparent prior suicide attempt.

-His request to be released on bail while awaiting trail was rejected by a judge at the beginning of August.
+His request to be released on bail while awaiting trial was rejected by a judge in late July.

 The 66-year-old was arrested on July 6 and indicted on charges of having trafficked dozens of underage girls — some as young as 14 — for sex, allegedly paying them hundreds of dollars for massages prior to molesting them at his homes in Florida and New York between 2002 and 2005.